Marine combat veteran kills 12 in rampage at California bar

 The tragedy left a community that is annually listed as one of the safest cities in America reeling.
 Shootings of any kind are extremely rare in Thousand Oaks, a city of about 130,000 people about 40 miles (64 kilometers) from Los Angeles, just across the county line.

+Mourners gathered for a vigil on Wednesday evening as smoke from a fast-moving, nearby wildfire billowed over them.

-Scores of people stood in line for hours to donate blood for the wounded, and all morning, people looking for missing friends and relatives arrived at a community center where authorities and counselors were informing the next-of-kin of those who died.
+Earlier, people stood in line for hours to give blood.
+All morning, people looking for missing friends and relatives arrived at a community center where authorities and counselors were informing the next-of-kin of those who died.
 Many people walked past TV cameras with blank stares or tears in their eyes.
 In the parking lot, some comforted each other with hugs or a pat on the back.

 Jason Coffman received the news that his son Cody, 22, who was about to join the Army, was dead.
 Coffman broke down as he told reporters how his last words to his son as he went out that night were not to drink and drive and that he loved him.